CAP Icon

 Eligibility

 Licensed outdoor cannabis cultivators may submit a petition to establish an appellation of origin for their region.
-Cultivation of mature flowering plants must occur without the use of structures or artificial lights and be within the proposed appellation of origin boundary as specified in CA Business and Professions Code section 26063.
+Cultivation of mature flowering plants must occur without the use of structures or artificial lights and be within the proposed appellation of origin boundary as specified in CA Business and Professions Code Section 26063.

 Program Status